anoma/nspec/docs/preface.md

 - Support for hypertext documentation, including features such as clickable references for easy code navigation.

-- An easy embedding into Lean4, which we use whenever juvix's type system restrictions call for a more expressive language.
+- An easy embedding into Lean4, which we use whenever Juvix's type system restrictions call for a more expressive language.

 - Built-in support for literate programming, enabling us to seamlessly blend